dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Java chooses the `most specific` match:
 * if we have 2 methods with Object/String and pass null - String would be chosen - because it's more specific than Object
-* if we have 2 specific with Integer/String and pass null - compilation error
+* if we have 2 methods with Integer/String and pass null - compilation error, because neither is more specific
 ```java
 public class Test {
     public static void main(String[] args) {